This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Installation & Usage #
+Installation & Usage

 If you want to use libclang, you need to install LLVM and Clang first.
-On the LLVM Release page, there are several pre-release binary packages available for download.
-If you have customization needs, please refer to the Getting Started page for manual compilation.
-After installation, simply link the libclang.dll
+On the LLVM Release page, several pre-built binary packages are available for download.
+If you have custom requirements, please refer to the Getting Started page for manual compilation.
+After installation, you only need to link libclang.dll from the llvm/lib directory to your program and include the clang-c/Index.h header file from the llvm/include directory to use it.

 pip install libclang

-Quick Start #
+Quick Start

-The example C++ source file code is as follows
+The example C++ source file code is as follows:

 // main.cpp